Coconut Oil

 2

-Coconut Oil and Cardiovascular Risk Factors — Meta-Analysis
+Coconut Oil and Cardiovascular Risk Factors — Evidence Synthesis

-Systematic review and meta-analysis of 16 clinical trials comparing coconut oil consumption to other dietary fats on cardiovascular risk factors including LDL, total cholesterol, HDL, triglycerides, body weight.
-(Neelakantan et al. 2020, Circulation)
+Evidence review and pooled analysis of 16 clinical trials comparing coconut oil consumption to other dietary fats on cardiovascular risk factors including LDL, total cholesterol, HDL, triglycerides, body weight.
+(Circulation)

-Coconut oil significantly RAISED LDL cholesterol compared to non-tropical vegetable oils (mean increase 10 mg/dL or 0.27 mmol/L).
+Coconut oil significantly raised LDL cholesterol compared to non-tropical vegetable oils (mean increase 10 mg/dL or 0.27 mmol/L).
 Total cholesterol and HDL also increased.
 No significant beneficial effects on body weight, glucose, or inflammation vs other fats.
-Authors concluded coconut oil should NOT be promoted for cardiovascular health.
-Position consistent with American Heart Association 2017 advisory recommending against coconut oil for CV health.
+Authors concluded coconut oil should not be promoted for cardiovascular health.
+Position consistent with American Heart advisory recommending against coconut oil for CV health.

 3

-Coconut Oil and Blood Pressure in Hypertensive Patients — RCT
+Coconut Oil and Blood Pressure in Hypertensive Patients — Clinical Trial

 Placebo-controlled clinical trial in stage-1 hypertensive patients evaluating coconut oil supplementation effects on blood pressure variability and hemodynamic parameters.
 (2021 Brazilian trial)